Generated Contents Enrichment

-The \emph{Scene Graph Enricher}, serving as our SG generator and featured in Fig.~\ref{fig:pipeline}, encompasses three distinct steps, each tailored to address specific subproblems associated with appending a new object, edges, and predicates.
+The \emph{Scene Graph Enricher} \(G_{sg}\) expands an input graph by predicting one added object, its incident edge, and the predicate on that edge.
 These steps leverage the proposed GCNs along with an \emph{Enriching Edge Detector}.
-Here is an overview of the process:

-First, \emph{Enriching Object GCN} $G_{sg, obj}$ takes an input SG $g$ to append an enriching object to the scene.
-Following the addition of objects in the previous step, \emph{Enriching Edge Detector} $G_{sg, edg}$ takes the new graph and the hidden object vectors and appends edges to the scene.
-Finally, \emph{Enriching Predicate GCN} $G_{sg, pred}$ employs the resulting enriched SG from the previous step to detect the predicates associated with the newly added enriching edges.
-Together, these three steps progressively enhance the input SG by introducing new objects, edges, and predicates, ultimately enriching the scene's content iteratively.
+First, \(G_{sg,obj}\) predicts the added object \(\hat o\).
+Second, \(G_{sg,edge}\) scores candidate directed edges incident to \(\hat o\).
+Third, \(G_{sg,pred}\) predicts the predicate \(\hat r\) for the selected edge.
+Together, these three steps progressively enhance the input scene graph by introducing new objects, edges, and predicates, ultimately enriching the scene's content iteratively.

-Our \emph{Scene Graph Enricher} $G_{sg}$ processes the input graph $g$ as:

-This operation yields an enriched graph $\hat{g}$.
-Afterward, $\hat{g}$.
-The enriched graph can then be fed back into $G_{sg}$ process, initiating an iterative procedure for further enrichment.
-This recursive approach allows for the scene's gradual improvement and refinement.
+Our \emph{Scene Graph Enricher} $G_{sg}$ processes the input graph $g$ as $\hat g = G_{sg}(g)$.
+This produces an enriched graph $\hat{g}$.
+The enriched graph can then be fed back into $G_{sg}$ for another enrichment step, allowing the scene to be expanded iteratively.

 $G_{sg, obj}$ is modeled with the proposed GCN.
 Additional layers and skip connections are introduced to deepen the GCN, avoiding issues like vanishing gradients. $G_{sg, obj}$ results in the creation of an enriching object denoted as $\hat o$, where $\hat o = G_{sg, obj}(g)$.
 This newly generated enriching object is then added to the original graph $g$.
 The augmented graph, consisting of both the original objects and the newly created object, continues to serve as the input for the succeeding steps of the enrichment process.